 - J.D.
 Power: Allstate earned average marks for claims satisfaction and above-average ratings for customer satisfaction.

 - AM Best: The credit rating agency gave Allstate an A+ for financial strength, indicating the company can reliably pay out claims.

 - NAIC: According to the National Association of Insurance Commissioners complaint index, Allstate's homeowners insurance received fewer customer complaints than the national median.

-- NAIC: Lemonade has only been rated by the NAIC, with its homeowners product receiving a slightly below average number of complaints from customers in 2020.
+- NAIC: Lemonade has been rated as Good by the NAIC, with its homeowners product receiving a slightly below average number of complaints from customers in 2020.